sal96ali/Csharp-connection-with-SQL-Server/README.md

     and a database stored in a local server.

 2. <strong>Procedure</strong> <br>
-      This small project is divided into two seperated parts.
+      This small project is divided into two seperate parts.
 The Windows Desktop Application part, and the Database part.
-    In the first part I used Visual Studio IDE to accomplish this part.
+    In the first part I used Visual Studio IDE to accomplish it.
 In this environment I chose Windows Forms App (.Net Framework)
-    C#-based and made the UI and its code as in attached files:
+    C#-based and made the UI and its code as in attached files: <br>
-        UI:
+        UI:<br>
-        UI Code:
+        UI Code:<br>
-        Additional Classes:
+        Additional Classes:<br>
-    In other hand, I genrated a random personal info using this website: , first name, last name, email, and phone numbers.
-And stored this information in a CSV file in my PC.
-Then I import them to a table (I called it [dbo].[People]) in local database using SQL Server Management System (SSMS).
+    On other hand, I genrated a random personal info using this website: , first name, last name, email, and phone numbers.
+And stored these data in a CSV file in my PC.
+Lastly, I imported them to a table (I called it [dbo].[People]) in a local database using SQL Server Management System (SSMS).<br>

-    2.1 Part I : Windows Desktop Application
+    2.1 Part I: Windows Desktop Application<br>

-    As said, I used VS IDE to design the UI: .
-The UI contains lables, buttons, textboxes, and listbox. the main UI does four missions, search in database.[People] by last name, delete a racord, show all records, and insert(add) new records.
-And as in  Additional Classes: .
+    As mentioned above, I used VS IDE to design the UI: <br> The UI contains lables, buttons, textboxes, and one listbox.
+The main UI does four missions, search in database.[People] by last name, delete a racord, show all records, and insert (add) new records.
+And as in  Additional Classes: <br>
-    I create three additional classes [Person.cs, ConnectionToSQL.cs,and DataAccess.cs].
+    I created three additional classes [Person.cs, ConnectionToSQL.cs,and DataAccess.cs].
 The Person.cs class contains properties that match with the dbo.People columns as follows:

             public class Person